 Pacific Sand Perch, Diplectrum pacificum

-The Pacific Sand Perch has a long slender body with an overall tan coloration, white belly, and a head covered with orange spots.
-The head has a narrow bony cheek spur (preoperculum) with five to eight long spines (as pictured below), whose shape is a key to identification.
-They have a series of nine dark bars along the lower half of the body.
-The caudal fin has five rows of spots, the top border is red and the lower boarder is white.
-The dorsal fins have two rows of spots.
-Adults have a large pink blotch on the abdomen above and just in front of the anus, a large purple spot on the gill covers, and a black spot at the base of the tail.
+The Pacific Sand Perches have long slender bodies with an overall tan coloration, a white belly, and a head covered with orange spots.
+Their head has a narrow bony cheek spur (preoperculum) with five to eight long spines (pictured below); the shape of their head is a key to identification.
+They have a series of nine dark bars along the lower half of their body.
+Their caudal fin has five rows of spots; the top border is red and the lower border is white.
+Their dorsal fins have two rows of spots.
+Adults have a large pink blotch on their abdomen above and just in front of their anus, a large purple spot on their gill covers, and a black spot at the base of their tail.
 They have yellow anal and pelvic fins.